|

 is larger and measures

-104°, the lower lumbar
+104°, the lower lumbar measures

-comes to lung function impairment.
+80° it comes to lung function impairment.
+Vital

-progresses slowly also in adulthood.
+slowly also in adulthood.
 Linear rate of progression at about

-one Cobb degree per year had been
+one Cobb degree per year had been demonstrated

-demonstrated in progressive adult scoliosis (Marty-Poumarat et al. 2007).
+in progressive adult scoliosis (Marty-Poumarat et al. 2007).
 If

 untreated, juvenile scoliosis can cause serious

 cardiopulmonary complications and premature death (Mohar 2012).
-Untreated late
+Untreated

-back pain and cosmetic concerns (Weinstein et al. 2003). |
+than back pain and cosmetic concerns (Weinstein et al. 2003). |

 |